Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 ![VSCode: Build and push edge solution](/Docs/Pictures/CreateEdgeSolution.PNG)

 After that you can push the solution to your IoT Edge device by right clicking on the device and selecting `Create Deployment for single device`.
-In the file dialog, navigate to the `LoRaEngine\config` folder and selet the `deployment.json` file which was created during the previous step.
+In the file dialog, navigate to the `LoRaEngine\config` folder and select the `deployment.json` file which was created during the previous step.

 ![VSCode: Deploy edge solution](/Docs/Pictures/DeployEdge.PNG)